-- Rurouni Kenshin: It's unclear if Kenshin's this trope or just a very light sleeper, but when he's on watch he rests sitting up, with his sword in his lap and his forehead resting on the hilt.
-Once, he heard someone sneaking up on him, started a draw with his thumb...when it turns out to be Kaoru, he drops the sword back down in relief and cuts said thumb.
+- It's unclear if Kenshin's this trope or just a very light sleeper, but when he's on watch he rests sitting up, with his sword in his lap and his forehead resting on the hilt.
+Once, he heard someone sneaking up on him, started a draw with his thumb... when it turns out to be Kaoru, he drops the sword back down in relief and cuts said thumb.

 - In the flashback arc, Kenshin almost decapitates a major character (his future first wife) when she approaches him while asleep to put a blanket on him.
 This actually subverts Instant Waking Skills by having Kenshin being so out of it that he almost could not identify his "attacker" in time to push her away—a moment more and he would've killed her.
 This causes him to truly realize the psychological toll of being an assassin.

-- Zoro from One Piece has been able to go from sleeping to full-on fight mode, as seen when the Franky Family attempted to attack him while he was sleeping and he blocked the swinging sword with his own half-sheathed sword.
+- Zoro has been able to go from sleeping to full-on fight mode, as seen when the Franky Family attempts to attack him while he is sleeping and he blocks the swinging sword with his own half-sheathed sword.
 Fans have hypothesized it's either this trope or Zoro being a light sleeper or he pretends to be sleeping to mislead people.

 - Nick Fury is apparently a light sleeper, being able to take out two HYDRA goons after he wakes up hearing their footsteps.

-- And in Interesting Times, the Bursar is so acclimated to being roused at the crack of dawn by the Archchancellor's bellows that he even skips the waking up part, getting dressed and exiting his room while he's technically still asleep.
+- In Interesting Times, the Bursar is so acclimated to being roused at the crack of dawn by the Archchancellor's bellows that he even skips the waking up part, getting dressed and exiting his room while he's technically still asleep.

 - In Orson Scott Card's Speaker for the Dead, Ender takes a few seconds to become fully alert when someone wakes him up.
 And remembers how, back in Battle School, he would be fully alert upon being awoken.
 This may be justified, or at least mitigated, by the fact that Battle School was military training, and Ender was raised there for a significant portion of his childhood.

-- Bud Not Buddy.
-Book' title character brags about them.
+- Bud, Not Buddy.
+The book's title character brags about them.